First-Year Student Orientation

 Please login to your PeopleSoft account to check your clearance status and to ensure you have no outstanding holds.
 For questions regarding PeopleSoft, please contact Clarkson’s SAS at 315-268-6451.
 Your username and password combination are the same for your PeopleSoft , email, and CU & Me accounts.
 Check them all often!

 New Student Orientation is a comprehensive introduction to Clarkson University.
 The program helps students build a foundation for academic and co-curricular success.
-New students will be introduced to Clarkson’s academic programs through academic orientation in their departments, a book discussion of the common reading, and skill-building workshops.
+New students will be introduced to Clarkson’s academic programs through academic orientation in their departments, a book discussion of the common reading, team building activities, and FUN entertainment.
 Clarkson’s co-curricular opportunities, resources, and services for students will also be highlighted.
 Students will build relationships with other students, faculty, and administrators.
-Parents are encouraged make arrangements to stay in St. Lawrence County overnight Friday the 23rd.
+Parents are encouraged make arrangements to stay in St. Lawrence County overnight Friday the 22nd.

 7-7:45p: President’s Welcome